Welcome to the Freight Market Cheat Sheet.

 Here’s a timeline of the changes:

 • January 2025: Docket 2025-1, a list of NMFC items that are potentially going to change, will be available for review.
-The NMFTA has provided a preliminary list already, but it is subject to change pending feedback and meetings.

 • March 2025: The NMFTA will hold a public meeting to discuss the changes.